MatSim91/Milestone-Project-2-Memory-Game/README.md

     - 4.1 **Fix:** While checking why I the game source on the game.html page was incorrect.
 After I updated it fixed the problem.

 5. The restart button was not working.
-    - 5.1: **Fix:** typo with the onclick that was calling the runGame function.
+    - 5.1: **Fix:** Typo with the onclick that was calling the runGame function.
 # Deployment

 - **GitHub Pages:** Under the repository page: